The Preferences window lets you customize the SiteSucker application.

 Source of bookmarks

-Use this control to specify from which web browser bookmarks should be read.
-After bookmarks are read, they are displayed in the Bookmarks menu.
+Use this control to specify the source of bookmarks shown in the Bookmarks menu.
 You can choose from the following options:

 If no bookmarks were found for a browser, it will be disabled in the list.